 A great way of staying in anabolic state is to rotate your calories.
 Specifically, to have a high, medium and low calorie days achieved through consuming different amounts of protein, fats and carbs on different days.

-Day 1 – day 5 (medium carbs)
+Day 1 – day 5 (medium carbohydrate days)

-For the first 5 days you are going to eat 2 grams of carbohydrates and 1 gram of protein per lb of bodyweight.
+For the first 5 days you are going to eat 2 grams of carbohydrates and 1 gram of protein per lb of body weight.
 So if you are 180 lbs, you are going to eat 360 grams of carbs and 180 grams of protein.
 You don’t need to count the fats at this point, just make sure that you are eating quality protein and complex carbs – beef, chicken, eggs, fish in combination with complex carbs and some diet fibers (veggies).
 Try to eat these foods baked or boiled.